-This is an international law firm that specializes in corporate and commercial law.
-They will support TRON with operations, risk management, international jurisdictions for finance and digital asset transactions.
+This is an international law firm that specialises in corporate and commercial law.
+They will support TRON with operations, risk management, and international jurisdictions for finance and digital asset transactions.

 How To Buy TRON coin

-Crypto users can buy TRX using one of TRON’s DEXs like SocialSwap or USwap.
-Additionally, they can use a centralized exchange like Binance in most of the world, except for the USA.
+Crypto users can buy TRX using one of TRON’s DEXs, like SocialSwap or USwap.
+Additionally, they can use a centralised exchange like Binance in most countries, except for the USA.
 Users in Europe can use Bitpanda, while USA residents can use Kraken to obtain TRX.

 Before buying TRX, you need a wallet.
 There are a few requirements when choosing a TRON wallet.
 Firstly, the wallet needs to support TRON coins.

-Secondly, the wallet needs to give you complete control of your private keys.
-Make sure that the wallet gives you an option to store your private keys offline.
+Secondly, the wallet must give you complete control of your private keys.
+Make sure that the wallet allows you to store your private keys offline.
 Keeping your private keys online is a huge security risk.